Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 1. Define the Goal

 Everything starts with intent.
-The agent is assigned a clear objective, say, onboarding a new vendor, resolving a support issue, or optimizing inventory management.
-The system doesn’t need every step pre-programmed; it just needs to know the outcome.
+The agent is assigned a clear objective aligned with general business goals, say, onboarding a new vendor, resolving a support issue, or optimizing inventory management.
+The system doesn't need every step pre-programmed; it just needs to know the outcome.

 2. Sense the Environment

 Next, the agent gathers context.
-It taps into APIs, CRMs, emails, databases, and even Internet of Things devices to understand the situation.
+It taps into APIs, CRMs, emails, databases, and even Internet of Things devices to process vast amounts of information and understand the situation.
 This is where real-time monitoring plays a critical role: agents continuously track changes and incoming data to make informed decisions.

 3. Plan the Actions

-Now the agent decides how to get from A to B. This is where its decision-making abilities come into play.
-Using models trained on past data, it maps out a series of steps—adapting to gaps or unexpected conditions.
-Some systems rely on emerging technologies like large action models, which can reason through multi-step tasks and update their strategies as they go.
+Now the agent figures out how to get from A to B. This is where its decision-making skills matter.
+Using AI models trained on past data, it plans a series of steps and adapts when gaps or surprises arise.
+Some systems use new technologies, such as advanced AI models and large-scale action models, which can handle multi-step tasks and adjust their approach as needed.

 4. Act Autonomously